 Awarding Body: AQA

-Contact: Mrs Jane Whimhurst
+Contact: Miss Lauren Moorhouse

-Email: jzw@clairescourt.net
+Email: Ima@clairescourt.net

 Travel & Tourism BTEC

 The Pearson BTEC Level 3 National Extended Certificate in Travel and Tourism is equivalent in size to one A level.
 It is designed for students interested in learning about the fundamentals of the travel and tourism sector alongside other fields of study.
 The qualification gives a broad introduction to the travel and tourism industry, with an emphasis on core knowledge and fundamental skills that are transferable across other sectors.
 The objective of the qualification is to support progression to higher education.